prashanth-volvocars/gitlab-docs/README.md

 On Windows, the process described here would be different, but as most of contributors use Unix, we'll go over this process for macOS and Linux users.

-If you don't want to or cannot develop locally, you can skip all the installation instructions and use the [Gitpod integration](#gitpod-integration).
+Alternatively, you can use [Gitpod](#gitpod-integration) to access a cloud-based, pre-configured GitLab documentation site.

 ## Install dependencies